Jamie Redknapp: Liverpool

 Redknapp was one of the last players to be signed by manager Kenny Dalglish before his surprising resignation on 22 February 1991 and later became the youngest Liverpool player to appear in European competition, at 18 years 120 days when making his Liverpool debut against Auxerre in the UEFA Cup on 23 October 1991, by which time Liverpool were being managed by Graeme Souness.
 This record was broken by Phil Charnock thirteen months later.
 Redknapp's first goal for Liverpool came in his league debut on 7 December 1991 when he featured as a 63rd-minute substitute for Jan Mølby in a 1–1 draw with Southampton at the Dell.

+Having broken into the first-team picture, Redknapp racked up 136 games for Liverpool across 1992–93, 1993–94 and 1994–95, showing off his composure, passing prowess and long-range shooting ability.

+— Official Liverpool F.C. profile of Redknapp.

-Following Dalglish's departure, Redknapp was part of a transitional Liverpool team under Graeme Souness.
-He spent most of his first 2 1/2 years as a substitute or in the reserves, missing the 1992 FA Cup final triumph and only becoming a regular first-team player in the 1993–94 season, at the expense of Mark Walters.
-At this time, Redknapp had also become one of the mass-marketed poster boy icons of the newly developing Premier League where, alongside other photogenic young players like Manchester United players Ryan Giggs and Lee Sharpe, he was used in commercials, advertising spots and for the league's promotional purposes in merchandising and sales, with the result being that football stars had become idols on par with rock stars and pop stars, by and around the mid to late 1990s.
+Following Dalglish's departure, Redknapp was part of a transitional Liverpool team under Souness.
+At 18 he spent most of his first full season as a substitute or in the reserves, missing the 1992 FA Cup final triumph, before making 40 appearances for the club in the 1992–93 season and establishing himself as a member of the first team.
+At this time, Redknapp had also become one of the mass-marketed poster boys of the newly developing Premier League where, alongside other photogenic young players like Manchester United players Ryan Giggs and Lee Sharpe, he was used in commercials, advertising spots and for the league's promotional purposes in merchandising and sales, with the result being that football stars had become idols on par with rock stars and pop stars, by and around the mid to late 1990s.

+Under the next Liverpool manager Roy Evans, Redknapp was part of a group of Liverpool players from the mid-1990s who were dubbed "The Spice Boys" by the press, which became used in a derogatory manner, implying that he and other stars including the talisman of the team Steve McManaman and striker Robbie Fowler were underachieving playboys.
+Rob Smyth in The Guardian recalls: "their young side, built around Redknapp, McManaman and Fowler, were perceived by most, including the England manager Terry Venables, to be more promising than [Manchester] United's youngsters", while on the day of their game against Manchester United at Old Trafford in October 1995 Paul Wilson in The Observer wrote: "Liverpool are looking ominously threatening again, with a young team which appears capable of greatness if Roy Evans can keep it together", adding "it may be possible to win the championship with kids like Fowler, McManaman and Redknapp."